-Finally John the Evangelist introduces to us the first of those who would become Jesus' disciples.
-And just as we see in this gospel a John the Baptist who is different from the one presented in the other gospels, here we have a description of those first two - Andrew and Simon (Peter) - that is quite different from the two fishermen suddenly dragged from their boats and nets in Matthew's version.
+Having introduced us to John the Baptist, and then through him introduced Jesus, John the Evangelist now introduces to us the first of those who would become Jesus' disciples.
+In the same way that we see in this gospel a John the Baptist who is different from the one presented in the other gospels, here we have a description of those first two - Andrew and Simon (Peter) - that is quite different from the two fishermen suddenly dragged from their boats and nets in Matthew's version.
 As John puts it, "The next day John again was standing with two of his disciples..."
-Even from that brief introduction we can immediately imagine the scene.
-Whether you picture a scholarly group clustered outside the library at a seminary, or a group of friends by the kitchen door at a coffee hour, or a group just "hangin" the expression 'standing with' instantly conveys an image of association, of sharing, of togetherness.
+Even from that brief introduction we see a different John ... whether you picture a scholarly group clustered outside the library at a seminary, or a group of friends by the kitchen door at a coffee hour, or a group just "hangin" the expression 'standing with' instantly conveys an image of association, of sharing, of togetherness.